radixdlt/radixdlt-js/README.md

 ### Reading Atoms from a public address

-The following code snippet shows how to read **Atoms** from the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by opening a **Node** connection and subscribing to the transaction updates.
+In the following code snippet we read **Atoms** from the public address _9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM_, by opening a **Node** connection and subscribing to the transaction updates.

+Example:
 ```javascript
     const account = RadixAccount.fromAddress('9i9hgAyBQuKvkw7Tg5FEbML59gDmtiwbJwAjBgq5mAU4iaA1ykM')
     account.openNodeConnection()